conversejs/converse.js/docs/source/style_guide.rst

 Software Style Guide
 ====================

-.. note:: Converse.js currently does not use any of the new ES6 or ES7 features.
+.. note:: Converse.js doesn't yet use any of the new `ES2015
+    <https://babeljs.io/docs/learn-es2015/>`_ features, because we don't
-    We don't use a transpiler and still support older browsers, so we only use ES5.
+    rely on a transpiler and still support older browsers.

 Most of the style guide recommendations here come from Douglas Crockford's book "Javascript, the good parts".

 This style guide is fairly opinionated.
-Some of these opinions perhaps don't conform to your expectations on how Javascript should be written.
+Some of these opinions perhaps don't conform to your expectations on how Javascript code should look like.
 I apologize for that.
 However, for the sake of sanity, consistency and having code that is pleasing to the eye, please stick to these guidelines.

 Tabs or spaces?
 ---------------

 We always indent 4 spaces.

-Proper indentation is very important for harmonious looking code.
+Proper indentation is very important for readability.
-Poor indentation is distracting and causes irritation.
-When one is distracted and irritated, one is not in the relaxed, focused state of mind required for doing quality work.

 Underscores or camelCase?
 -------------------------